daudix/daudix.one/content/commissions/index.md

 Small Scale: <mark>$2</mark>

-Get your own matching 88x31 button for your website.
+Custom 88x31 button for your website.
 Animation will double the price.
-PNG and GIF exports (+ APNG for animated version).
+Available in PNG, GIF (or APNG for animation).

-### Improve an Existing App Icon

-Small Scale: <mark>$4-$8</mark>

-Improvement of a pre-existing app icon with the basic idea already present.
-PNG and SVG (when possible) exports.

-### Custom App Icon

-Small Scale: <mark>$8-$16</mark>

-Brand-new icon for your app.
-PNG and SVG (when possible) exports.
+Available styles: Pixel art, vector, raster.
+Only pixel art and raster styles can be animated.

 ### Logo + Full Branding

 Small Scale: <mark>$24-$32</mark>

-Up to 2 logo variants (color and monochrome), simple color palette and matching fonts.
+Up to 2 logo variants (color and monochrome), with a simple color palette and matching fonts.
 Ideal for small projects/organizations.

 Large Scale: <mark>$32-$64</mark>

-Includes more variations for a more flexible brand, a complete brand kit (fonts, color palette), and guidelines.
+Includes more logo variants, a complete brand kit (fonts, color palette), and branding guidelines.

 {% alert(note=true) %}
 - All logos will be exported in PNG and SVG.